Emotional Intelligence

 The Importance of Emotional Intelligence

-Emotional intelligence is essential for both professional and personal areas for a variety of reasons:
+Emotional intelligence is essential in both the professional and personal spheres for several reasons:

 Emotional Intelligence in Business